dputhier/pygtftk/README.md

 ## Installation through conda package building

 Installation through **conda** should be the **prefered install solution**.
-The pygtftk package and gtftk command line tool require external dependencies with some version constrains (e.g. bedtools that, we observed, displays some back compatibility issue).
+The pygtftk package and gtftk command line tool require external dependencies with some version constrains (e.g. bedtools that, we observed, displays some back compatibility issues).

 A conda package will be available in the near future.
 In the meantime, you can however create an environment with all prerequisites using the commands below.
 If conda is not available on your system, first install miniconda from the official [web site](http://conda.pydata.org/miniconda.html).